Data Privacy Day Kick-Off Event Tackles the Big Privacy Issues

 Overall the event addressed a myriad of concerns surrounding the issues of data privacy in our country and beyond.
 While the issues were debated, the fact that there is no one definitive answer when it comes to privacy was illuminated.
 If you want more details and insight from DPD, you can view the full video now.

-Jillian Ryan is Private WiFi’s (www.privatewifi.com) Social Media Manager.
+Jillian Ryan is Private WiFi’s Senior Manger, Head of Content Marketing and Social Media Strategy.
 With a passion for writing, the web, and fast-paced information exchanged via social networks, Jillian is also concerned about the ramifications of putting your life details and personal data into cyberspace.

 Other Posts by Jillian Ryan